apizzo1/sql-challenge/README.md

     e. dept_emp
     f. dept_manager

+3. I did not create a length for the varchar data type (such as varchar(30)) when creating my tables using the ERD tool (http://www.quickdatabasediagrams.com).
+Initially I did not want to inadvertently remove data if it exceeded my given character length.
+However, in normal practice, I know this should be specified to ensure imported data is not longer than an intended length.

-3. I added the csv files to my gitignore file due to their size so these files are not located in my git repo
+4. I added the csv files to my gitignore file due to their size so these files are not located in my git repo